NguyenLabJHU/virtual_field_method/README.md

 # VFM_JHU
-Ocular Biomechanics: Virtual Fields Method (VFM) Optimization This repository contains the MATLAB implementation of the Virtual Fields Method (VFM) applied to ocular tissues.
-The project focuses on identifying constitutive material properties using finite element modeling and experimental data, specifically accounting for prestress conditions within the ocular structure.
+Ocular Biomechanics: Virtual Fields Method (VFM) Optimization This repository contains the MATLAB implementation of the Virtual Fields Method (VFM).
+The project focuses on identifying constitutive material properties using VFM considering the pre-stress effect and considering only data from observable region.

 📁 Repository Structure
-The project is organized into a modular hierarchy to facilitate local development and high-performance computing (HPC):
+The project is organized into a modular hierarchy:

 src/: Core MATLAB scripts and functions, including optimization loops, stress computation routines, and prestress integration.

 data/: Input files, such as FEBio model files (.feb) containing geometry and fiber definitions, and simulation log files.
-(Note: Large data files are ignored by Git to maintain repository efficiency).

-results/: Output directory for optimization results and generated .mat files.
+results/: Output directory for optimization results and generated .txt files.

 VF/: Cached virtual work components and deformation gradients stored as CSV and MAT files to optimize re-computation times.

 resources/: MATLAB project metadata and environment settings.

 🚀 Getting Started
+1. Open the Project
-Open Project: Open the VFM_Source_Git.prj file in MATLAB to automatically configure search paths and environment variables.
+Before running any scripts, open the VFM_Source_Git.prj file in MATLAB.
+This will automatically configure the required search paths and environment variables for the project.

+2. Add Your Data
+Ensure your Finite Element (FE) model and experimental data files are placed in the data/ folder.

+3. Configure the Main Script
+Open the main execution script located at src/Run_test_uniform_optimization_multistart_calc_Fpre.m.
+You will need to define your input files at the top of the script under the File names section:

+Matlab
+mymodel = 'your_model_file.feb';      % Your FE model file
+myexpdata = 'your_exp_data.log';      % Your experimental data file
+matFile = 'your_saved_data.mat';      % Name for the pre-saved model data (created if it doesn't exist)
+4. Adjust Optimization Parameters (Optional)
+Within the same script, you can adjust the optimization settings to fit your specific analysis:

+Loads & Conditions: Modify p_app (pressure) and prestress_time.

+Optimization Bounds: Adjust the lower (lb) and upper (ub) bounds, as well as the Normalizer array for your material parameters.

+Matlab
+corresponding = [1, 2, 2, 3, 3, 4, 4, 4]; % ID of the corresponding material region
+parameter = {'c1', 'c1', 'k', 'c1', 'k', 'c', 'k1', 'k2'}; % Name of the material parameter to optimize

+Model Simplification: Toggle run_simple_model and define rParts if you want to perform regional part analysis.

+Noise Injection: Adjust noise_percent to test the robustness of the optimization against dirty data.

-Main Script: Run src/Run_test_uniform_optimization_multistart_calc_Fpre.m to execute the optimization process.
+5. Run the Optimization
+Execute Run_test_uniform_optimization_multistart_calc_Fpre.m.

+Note on HPC execution: This script is fully compatible with SLURM job arrays.
+If run on a cluster, it will automatically pull the SLURM_ARRAY_TASK_ID or SLURM_JOB_ID to generate unique random seeds for the Latin Hypercube Sampling.

+6. View Results
+Upon completion, the optimized material parameters, convergence times, and final costs will be printed to the MATLAB Command Window.
+A complete summary will also be saved automatically to the results/ directory.

 🛠 Technical Details
 Solver Compatibility: Designed for seamless integration with FEBio.